Soccer-Feisty Fulham bring Brighton's unbeaten run to an end | Sports-Games

 Soccer-Feisty Fulham bring Brighton's unbeaten run to an end

 Aleksandar Mitrovic bagged his 100th goal for Fulham on the way to a 2-1 Premier League win over Brighton & Hove Albion at Craven Cottage on Tuesday, bringing an end to the visitors' longest unbeaten run in the top flight.
-For long stretches of the first half Fulham sat deep and sought to catch the visitors out on the break.
+"A great win, a great three points," Fulham manager Marco Silva told reporters.

 Aleksandar Mitrovic bagged his 100th goal for Fulham on the way to a 2-1 Premier League win over Brighton & Hove Albion at Craven Cottage on Tuesday, bringing an end to the visitors' longest unbeaten run in the top flight.